ShrutiKarandikar/Portfolio/README.md

 ![3](https://user-images.githubusercontent.com/59716372/75617493-f2008e00-5b2d-11ea-9737-b23b0b6bb83c.jpg)
 My name is Shruti Karandikar, pronounced as she/her/hers

 I am a Graduate Student at Carnegie Mellon University in Master of Information Systems Management’20 program.
 Prior to CMU, I was a Business Analyst at Credit Suisse for a couple of years.
+I worked primariyly on regulatory reporting of capital numbers.
 This exposure to millions of trade transactions across the world rooted my interest into data science & analytics.

-Being a career starter in a corporate firm, I had realized how important yet difficult it is for women to be a leader in business or technology.
-Since then, I had understood that for true career advancement, now is the time when I can prepare myself for the upcoming challenges.
-I believed nothing else but a formal master’s education from Carnegie Mellon University could polish my perspective and knowledge to tackle the theoretical as well as real-world problems.
-With Information Systems Management program at Heinz College, I  want to help convert ‘data’ into ‘information’ with a business purview.
+Being a career starter in a corporate firm, I realized how important yet difficult it is for women to be a leader in business or technology.
+Hence, for true career advancement, I decided to prepare myself for the upcoming challenges.
+I believed nothing else but a formal master’s degree from Carnegie Mellon University could polish my perspective and knowledge to tackle theoretical as well as real-world problems and make me #IndustryReady.

 Inspired by Sheryl Sandberg's thought -
 > If you're offered a seat on a rocket ship, don’t ask what seat

-I'm ready to start one of the most exciting journeys in life :)
+I'm ready to start one of the most exciting journeys of my life :)

 # Me doing adventures -